 Secondary analysis of individual BIPQ items, when corrected for patient’s level of distressed personality (measured by DS14) and self-reported general health (measured by EQ5D) revealed interesting results.
 Unsurprisingly, newly-diagnosed POAG patients held less realistic beliefs about their condition compared to people who had the diagnosis >2 years.
 Moreover, newly-diagnosed POAG patients reported having less severe symptoms compared to those who had the diagnosis >2 years, despite the two groups having similar average VF loss.
 In addition, POAG patients with a diagnosis for > 2 years had a more realistic perception of how long their illness would last compared to those newly-diagnosed.
 Remarkably, around one-third of the latter scored less than five on this item, indicating that they felt their condition would not last a long time.
 Other studies, in other conditions, suggest patients who do not understand their illness to be long term are more likely to abandon their treatment programmes when compared to those who comprehend their illness to be chronic [25, 26].
 This suggests more should be done, at the point of diagnosis, to make sure patients are aware that their condition is permanent.

-POAG cases reported they understood their condition better than the controls and this was unexpected.
+POAG cases reported they understood their condition better than those with a diagnosis of more than two years and this was unexpected.
 Perhaps though this might be explained by the very recent information received about POAG during diagnosis.
 In addition, patients’ causal beliefs were also interesting; the majority of participants could identify a “true” risk factor for POAG and OHT [24] but many also held untrue causal beliefs.
 Many patients correctly understood POAG/OHT to be largely idiopathic and this warrants further study because work in other chronic conditions has shown this perception can influence prognosis [27].

 Beliefs about control over POAG/OHT varied widely with, for example, many patients returning low scores on questions about how much treatment can help.
 This may have arisen because of confusion over illness cures rather than illness control.
 Yet, a negative outlook about treatment potential has been shown to impact on well-being and adherence to treatment in other chronic disease [28, 29, 30].
 Patients who do not think their medication is useful may not take it, especially if they also feel that their condition is not long-term [31].This finding reinforces the importance of communicating the important message about necessity of adhering to a life-long treatment to people with POAG/OHT.